 When DRX or eDRX_CONN is in use, the UE shall be capable of performing RSRP and RSRQ measurements of at least 4 inter-frequency cells per FDD inter-frequency and the UE physical layer shall be capable of reporting RSRP and RSRQ to higher layers with the measurement period Tmeasure_inter_UE cat M1_NC, either measurement gaps are scheduled or the UE supports capability of conducting such measurements without gaps.
 When DRX is used, Tmeasure_inter_UE cat M1_NC is as defined in Table 8.13A.2.2.1.2-2, and when eDRX_CONN is in use, Tmeasure_inter_UE cat M1_NC is as defined in Table 8.13A.2.2.1.2-3.

-Table 8.13A.2.2.1.2-2: Requirement to measure FDD interfrequency cells
+Table 8.13A.2.2.1.2-2: Requirement to measure FDD interfrequency cells in frequency layer i